-The NRC staff reviewed the information in the OIP and determined that the additional plant specific assumptions for Peach Bottom does not appear to create deviations from the guidance found in NEI 13-02, as endorsed, in part, by JLD-ISG-2013-02 as an acceptable method to implement the requirements of Order EA-13-109.
+The NRC staff's review also noted that there were no plant-specific assumptions added for implementation of Phase 2 requirements of the order in the OIP.
+The NRC staff reviewed the new plant-specific assumptions related to Phase 1 and determined that the additional plant specific assumptions for LaSalle do not appear to deviate from the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable method to implement the requirements of Order EA-13-109.